 We will provide any person, without charge, upon request, a copy of our Code of Business Conduct and Ethics.
 To receive a copy, please provide a written request to: Triangle Capital Corporation; Attn: Chief Compliance Officer, 3700 Glenwood Avenue, Suite 530, Raleigh, North Carolina 27612.
+There have been no material changes to the procedures by which stockholders may recommend nominees to our Board of Directors.

-Except as set forth above, the information required by this Item with respect to our directors, executive officers and corporate governance matters is contained in our definitive Proxy Statement for our 2015 Annual Meeting of Stockholders to be filed with the Securities and Exchange Commission pursuant to Regulation 14A under the Exchange Act and is incorporated in this Annual Report by reference in response to this Item.
-Our definitive Proxy Statement will be filed with the Commission within 120 days after the date of our fiscal year-end, which was December 31, 2014.
+Except as set forth above, the information required by this Item with respect to our directors, executive officers and corporate governance matters is contained under the headings "Proposal No. 1: Election of Directors," "Executive Officers," "Section 16(a) Beneficial Ownership Reporting Compliance," and "Corporate Governance" in our definitive Proxy Statement for our 2016 Annual Meeting of Stockholders to be filed with the SEC pursuant to Regulation 14A under the Exchange Act and is incorporated in this Annual Report by reference in response to this Item.
+Our definitive Proxy Statement will be filed with the SEC within 120 days after the date of our fiscal year-end, which was December 31, 2015.